aimingoo/Promise/README.md

 # Install & Usage
-download the Promise.lua file and put into lua search path or current directory, and load it as a file module from lua.
+Download the file `Promise.lua` and put it into lua search path or current directory, and load as module from lua.

-or use luarocks and require as module:
+Or use luarocks and require as module:

 ```bash
 > luarocks install promise-es6
 ```

-and, use Promise.new() or use Promise.xxx method to get promise object.
+and, use `Promise.new()` or use `Promise.xxx` method to get promise object.

 ```lua
 Promise = require('Promise')